 INTERESTS: I love video games and computer games.
-I normally spend time with friends, we cook and enjoy eating food together.
-I love pets.
-I have one dog, Mari, a shih tzu and poodle mix.
-I also play piano.
+Normally, I spend time with friends, we cook and enjoy eating food together.
+I love pets, I have one dog, Mari, a shih tzu and poodle mix.
+Also, I play the piano.

 Where are you from?

 I grew up in Alameda, California.
 I moved to the United States from South Korea when I was 13.
 My brother and I moved to Alameda to be with family to pursue our education.
 Adjusting to life here wasn’t that bad because I made friends at the middle school I went to and they were really welcoming.
 I was a very normal kid, I wasn’t very social but I had a few good friends.
 Then I became less social when I went to college, and now that I am at 42 it is really different from what I did when I was in college.
 College was hard because I didn’t really reach out to people to get help or interact with people.
 If I had to study for a project or anything else I did it by myself.
 I didn’t go to office hours or interact with professors.
 I didn’t have a social life, just worked hard and studied.
 Now I regret going to a traditional college, I only realized that after I came to 42.